Our Core Values

 We want everyone to be involved in the life of Myers Park United Methodist Church, member or guest!
 However, if you have thought about making a commitment to our church family, we would love for you to explore becoming a member of our congregation.

-We host a newcomer orientation session called Discover Myers Park periodically on Zoom.
-During this hour-long virtual session, one of the pastors of our church will provide a snapshot of our United Methodist beliefs, Myers Park UMC practices, and ways to get involved in our ministries.
+Discover Myers Park is our newcomer orientation program.
+During this hour-long session, one of the pastors of our church will provide a snapshot of our United Methodist beliefs, Myers Park UMC practices, and ways to get involved in our ministries.
+Here are the 2023 dates: January 22, March 26, May 21, July 30, September 24, and November 19.